ucsc/site-giving/source/_posts/2019-12-12-critical-support.md

 The Hayden White Lectures will join the institute’s calendar of high-profile public offerings:

 * Peggy Downes Baskin Ethics Lecture—this year with Margaret Atwood (April 5, 2020, during Alumni Weekend)
 * Helen Diller Lecture in Jewish Studies—“The Future of Jewish Food”: A conversation with Rachel Gross, Benjamin Aldes Wurgaft, and Nathaniel Deutsch (March 19, 2020)
 * Morton Marcus Poetry Reading—most recently November 7, 2019, with Gary Soto

 The UC Regents named White a University Professor, recognizing his achievements not just as a researcher but also as a teacher.
 Humanities Institute Managing Director Irena Polic notes Baird’s gift highlights the impact White had on his students.

 “It is clear that Hayden meant a great deal to Andrew,” Polic says.
 “It is really wonderful to see a student honor their teacher in such a generous and meaningful way.”

 Deutsch and a committee of humanities faculty have begun considering speakers.
 The date of the first event has yet to be determined.

-&nbsp;